AxisCommunications/axis-web-video-player/docs/api/axis-web-video-player.md

 </td><td>

 The configuration instance.
-This should only be used if other then the default values is needed.
+This should only be used if other than the default values is needed.

 </td></tr>